How To Get Rid Of A Sweet Tooth Without Pulling Your Hair Out

 Could you imagine if you actually desired healthy food?
 How much more energy you’d have, and of course, there would be much higher chances of weight loss if you are overweight.

 So how do we become addicted to healthy foods?
-And how do we begin to train our brains to desire healthy foods?
+And how do we begin to train our brains to desire healthy foods, and possibly including sugar cravings supplements?
 It begins with pleasure.

 How To Get Rid Of A Sweet Tooth Commentary: